lipupini/frontend/README.md

 9) In `.env.local`, put your archive folder name in the `ACCOUNT_ARCHIVE_FOLDER_NAME` variable
 10) `yarn start`
 11) [Delete your Instagram account](https://help.instagram.com/139886812848894/)

+### Status

+While in very early stages, Installution already supports the standard archive directory structure as of June 2022, and will display both images and video from the archive once extracted.
+Demo coming soon.